Mooo? More like MOOOO!

 Cow’s menu-makers aren’t afraid of a little on-patty innovation, offering such concoctions as a bison patty with figs and goat cheese, a lamb slab with mint jelly, and the Minnesota-mandatory something with peanut butter.
 It’s a menu I suggest you read over twice before placing — we’ve swung and missed here before, but we dug in the right spots last week and struck gold.

-The Basics: In the greatest cosmic prank, Red Cow was named Best Bird Burger by Mpls/St. Paul Magazine last year.
+The Basics: In the greatest cosmic prank, Red Cow was named Best Bird Burger by Mpls/St. Paul Magazine in 2013.
 You can find all of their information on their website.

 Whereas Edina Cow is laid out with its bar and dining room more distinctly defined, Cathedral Cow wraps the dining room around the bar.
 Booths along the walls are situated between tall wooden dividers, similar to what you might picture a barn full of cows stationed in … if they were penned up like horses are.

 Do they get penned up like horses do?
 I’ve never had cows.